githubckgoh1439/demo1/README.md

 Step-4.

-Download this mysql.zip from github and upload into docker-host-path where /home/demo1/ then run below CLI :
+Download this docker-compose.yml from github and upload into docker-host-path where /home/demo1/ then run below CLI :

  - docker-compose up -d